You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 Together, the two teams should hash out the Happy Minimum Product (HMP), also know as an MVP – Minimum Viable Product.

 This is the product that everyone is happy with… that is not overly complex… that meets your business needs… without a ton of bells and whistles.

 This is a deep dive into the plan that the internal team put together.
 This is a vital step that will help to set the expectations for both teams.
 Your internal team should come to the table with the target audience and the minimum functionality that your software needs in order to be considered successful.
 The external team can then apply their experience to architect the application, build an implementation plan and timeframe, and set responsibilities and deadlines for all involved.

 After this step, the scope of the project should be absolutely clear.
 If step two is the rough road map, then step five is the detailed version with every pit stop, refueling and scenic point of interest mapped out along the way.
 At the end of this step, both teams should have a clearer picture of where to find success on the project with a map to guide the way.

-The most important step throughout the development process to ensure custom software application success is open and clear communication.
+The most important step in a successful software customization process is to ensure open and clear communication throughout custom software application development.
 There is no detail too small, no perspective too unimportant.
-In order to successfully navigate the complicated job of custom software development, it is crucial to make sure that everyone is on the same page.
+In order to successfully navigate the complicated job of custom software development services, it is crucial to make sure that everyone is on the same page.
 Simple ideas can mean many things to many people.